romanovskyj/gongfig/README.md

 #### Commands
 ```
-export - Dump kong services, routes, certificates write it to the config file
+export - Dump kong resources write it to the config file
-import - Create corresponding kong services, routes, certificates based on provided config file
+import - Create corresponding kong resources based on provided config file
-flush - Delete all services, routes and certificates from kong
+flush - Delete all resources from kong
 help, h - Shows a list of commands or help for one command
 ```